askonomm/orm/README.md

 And woalaa, you have an ORM mapping data classes to tables in the database all with full type support (works especially well with PHPStan).

 Note that the `$_identifier` should match the name of the primary key column, which in the above case is `id`, and the `$_table` should match the name of the database table, naturally.
-All other properties should represent the columns of the table, these will be populated by the ORM automatically when querying data.
+All other properties should represent the columns of the table (and also be nullable if the columns are nullable), these will be populated by the ORM automatically when querying data.

 ## Querying